Foods to Avoid with Atrial Fibrillationby Allison Bush Editor

 Salt raises your blood pressure, and high blood pressure increases your chance of experiencing atrial fibrillation symptoms.
 The American Heart Association recommends no more than 1,500 milligrams of sodium a day if you have high blood pressure.

-A recent study published in the British Heart Journal suggests that foods that contain the compound tyramine may raise your blood pressure and bring on a-fib symptoms.
+A study published in Heart suggests that foods that contain the compound tyramine may raise your blood pressure and bring on a-fib symptoms.
 Foods that include tyramine include cured meats, aged cheeses, fermented cabbage and fava beans.

 High fat foods